zeya2u9/PTPerf/PT_Client_Server_Setup/PT4/readme.txt

 2. start stegotorus client (<server-ip> : replace it with the IP of stegortorus server)
 $./stegotorus --log-min-severity=debug --timestamp-logs chop client --passphrase "correct passphrase" --trace-packets --disable-retransmit 127.0.0.1:5001 nosteg_rr 134.122.113.191:5000

-Test: run below command and see it it able to download the content
+Test: run the below command to test if it it able to download the content
 $curl --socks5 127.0.0.1:5001 -o /dev/null https://www.wikipedia.com/